On the Emergence of Testing Strategies: A Socio-technical Grounded Theory: Research Method

-Focusing more and more on theory construction, we now also incorporate advanced strategies for constant comparison.
-We refine categories and their relations using the \textit{operational model diagramming} technique described by Salda{\~n}a~\citep[$\S5.4$]{saldana_coding_2013}~\circled{18}.
-Through diagramming we explore detailed features of the coded dataset from different angles.
-For example, starting with a code like \code{encouragingReflection} or a pertinent quote that seems important but ambiguous when categorized, we sketch a network of connections to other quotes, categories or codes on paper.
-By making those relations and the evidence that supports it explicit we take our analysis deeper without losing touch with the data in which it is grounded.
 We also use the \textit{clustering} technique as described by \citet[$\S7.2.1\P4$]{charmaz_constructing_2014}.
 Grouping interview sections using categories and writing analytical memos which describe commonalities and differences among those clusters we refine categories and raise the level of our analysis.
 Taking a different perspective each time, we advance different explanations for the meaning and value that testing has to interviewees and how it affects them.
 We continue the process of analyzing the dataset using those strategies until we are able to construct a theory that unites those different explanations~\circled{20}.
 At this point, we reach theoretical saturation where further collection and analysis of interview data does not significantly add to existing concepts or categories.
 When interviews no longer yield new perspectives we finalize our work.